anoma/nspec/docs/arch/node/engines/signs_for_behaviour.juvix.md

     import arch.node.types.anoma as Anoma open;
     ```

-# Signs For Behaviour
+# SignsFor Behaviour

 ## Overview

-The behavior of the Signs For Engine defines how it processes incoming messages and updates
+The behavior of the SignsFor Engine defines how it processes incoming messages and updates
 its state accordingly.

 ## Action arguments